Get

 As a cat owner, it is helpful to pay attention to your cat’s behavior and body language.
 Cats communicate in various ways, including through their body posture, vocalizations, and behavior.

 If you notice that your cat is walking in circles before lying down, it’s likely nothing to worry about.
 However, if you notice any other unusual behaviors or changes in your cat’s behavior, it’s important to take note of them.
-This can help you identify any potential health issues or other concerns.
+This can help you and your vet identify any potential health issues or other concerns.

 divider cat paws 2 oct 2024